Wojtek242/rwmstatus/README.md

-This crate is intended to be used as either a library that provides various utility functions for obtaining system readouts or as a standalone binary together with a window manager like dwm or rwm.
+This crate is intended to be used as either a library that provides various utility functions for obtaining system readouts or as a standalone binary together with a window manager like dwm, rwm, or any WM which uses WM_NAME of the X11 root window as its status bar.

 The standalone binary's
 [main.rs](https://github.com/Wojtek242/rwmstatus/blob/master/src/main.rs) shows